kavishka-sulakshana/paper-marking-helper/README.md

 # Paper Marking Helper

-This app helps you to easy the work of uploading, deviding online PDF papers and giving marks.
+### This app helps you to easy the work of uploading, deviding online PDF papers and giving marks.
+### Still Developing...

 ## Getting Started with Create React App